Bhagi2960/python-api-challenge/README.md

 *A map is created that displays a point for every city in the city_data_df DataFrame.
 The size of the point is the humidity in each city.

-The search was narrowed down to find the ideal weather condition as follows:
+The search was narrowed down to find the ideal weather conditions as follows:

 -A max temperature lower than 27 degrees but higher than 21